tomasbjerre/dictator-builder/dictatorconfig.md

 Properties of the `DictatableConfigTrigger` object:

-### `haveEnvironmentVariable` (DictatableConfigRequirementEnvironmentVariable)
+### `haveEnvironmentVariable` (DictatableConfigActionEnvironmentVariable)

 ### `haveJsonPathValues` (array)

-The object is an array with all elements of the type `DictatableConfigRequirementExpression`.
+The object is an array with all elements of the type `DictatableConfigActionExpression`.

 ### `haveLineContaining` (array)

-The object is an array with all elements of the type `DictatableConfigRequirementLineContaining`.
+The object is an array with all elements of the type `DictatableConfigActionLineContaining`.

 ### `haveXPathValues` (array)

-The object is an array with all elements of the type `DictatableConfigRequirementExpression`.
+The object is an array with all elements of the type `DictatableConfigActionExpression`.

-### `itShould` (DictatableConfigRequirementItShould)
+### `itShould` (DictatableConfigActionItShould)

-### `notHaveEnvironmentVariable` (DictatableConfigRequirementEnvironmentVariable)
+### `notHaveEnvironmentVariable` (DictatableConfigActionEnvironmentVariable)

 ### `notHaveJsonPathNodes` (array)

-The object is an array with all elements of the type `DictatableConfigRequirementExpression`.
+The object is an array with all elements of the type `DictatableConfigActionExpression`.

 ### `notHaveXPathPathNodes` (array)

-The object is an array with all elements of the type `DictatableConfigRequirementExpression`.
+The object is an array with all elements of the type `DictatableConfigActionExpression`.

 ### `target` (string, required)